-into the theoretical and empirical analysis of work scheduling.
+We view the analysis in this paper and its companion (Coviello et al. 2010) as a first step into the theoretical and empirical analysis of work scheduling.
 Although the intuition for the inefficiency of task juggling is strong, measuring the quantitative effects of task juggling is far from straightforward.
 There are several reasons for this.
 First, since we are dealing with a dynamic production function, the productivity at each point in time depends on inputs in past periods, which is a source of complexity.
 Second, work schedules come in an almost infinite range of variations, in principle equal to all the ways in which S steps of each of N tasks can be ordered (a very large cardinality indeed!).
-Our theoretical approach deals with this complexity by parameterizing work schedules according to a simple measure: how many new tasks are opened in each quarter (with few tasks corresponding to little juggling).
+Our theoretical approach deals with this complexity by parameterizing work schedules according to a simple measure: how many new jobs are opened in each quarter (with few jobs corresponding to little juggling).
 Establishing the empirical relevance of this simplification is a large part of the methodological contribution of this paper.